amitonis/CRBot-public/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Python-based Clash Royale AI bot that learns and improves through gameplay.
-This project aims to help others understand machine learning, reinforcement learning, and game automation in a practical context.
+A **strategic** Python-based Clash Royale AI bot that uses Deep Q-Learning (DQN) and intelligent decision-making to play Clash Royale.
+The bot features advanced strategic gameplay including elixir management, card archetype detection, tactical decision-making, and dynamic positioning.

+## 🎯 **Strategic Features**
+- **Elixir Management**: Prevents elixir leaking above 9 elixir
+- **Card Archetype Detection**: Classifies 66+ cards across 7 categories (Tanks, Win Conditions, Spells, etc.)
+- **Tactical Decision-Making**: DEFEND, COUNTER_PUSH, PRESSURE, and PREVENT_LEAK strategies
+- **Dynamic Positioning**: 6-8 strategic positions based on tower status and card types
+- **Opponent Analysis**: Real-time troop detection and counter-play

 *(Disclaimer: This project is not affiliated with Supercell.
 Use at your own risk—automated gameplay may violate Clash Royale's Terms of Service.)*